bsoelch/FlipRot/README.md

 places the value in the main register at the memory adress in the secondary register

 ### JUMPIF
-jumps to the code position in the secondary register if the lowest bit of the value in the main register is one
+if the lowest bit of the value in the main register is one the program jumps to the address in the secondary register and the secondary register is set to the address after this instruction otherwise no operation is performed

 ### ROT
 rotates the the value in the main register by one bit to the right